RIT-EVT/telemetry-database/Rampup/README.md

 You can chose to follow what is written on this page or you can follow the official [reactstrap guide](https://reactstrap.github.io/?path=/story/home-installation--page). <br>

-1. Create a new folder somewhere in your files for us to clone a repository into.
-This is where your EVT work will live so make it somewhere easy to get to.
+1. Create a new folder somewhere in your files for us to clone a repository into name it Rampup.
 2. To start open the IDE of your choice (we typically use Visual Studio Code but if you have a different preferred one be my guest.)
 3. Open up a terminal/command line and navigate to the folder we just made.
 If you are unfamiliar with the terminal or command line take a look at [this.](https://www.freecodecamp.org/news/command-line-commands-cli-tutorial/) You are looking for information on directory navigation.
 4. Now that we are in the proper folder we can clone the project.
-The github page you are reading this on will help.
+In your github create a new repository.
+We are making a classic ToDo list so name it thusly.
+5. I recommend making this project public as recruiters love to see project history.
+I also recommend using a personal email for this as you will not want your school email hooked up to your personal git repo forever (I made this mistake and it makes me sad).
-5. Navigate to the main page of the github repo and click the green button that says "< > Code".
+6. Navigate to the main page of the github repo and click the green button that says "< > Code".
 Make sure the middle option "SSH" is picked.
-6. Click the copy button and return to your command line.
+7. Click the copy button and return to your command line.
-7. In the cmd write the following: `git clone ` then paste the copied text and hit enter.
+8. In the cmd write the following: `git clone ` then paste the copied text and hit enter.
-8. Congrats you have cloned the repo.
+9. Congrats you have cloned the repo.
 At this point it is customary to stand up, raise your hands above your head and say "I have cloned the repo!"
-10. Now enter the rampup folder in your code.
+10. Now create and enter a folder named rampup.
 If you do not do this it will definitely break things...
 11. Run the following command `npx create-react-app rampup-client`.
 This will create a new react folder called rampup-client and should take a little while sit back and chat with your neighbor if they don't smell too bad.
 12. In the cmd write the following: `npm install reactstrap react react-dom` This will install the npm depenencies we use for development.
 This can take a while.
 When it tells you we have vulnerabilities... no we dont (don't worry about it these are expected).
 13. Next run this command `npm install --save bootstrap`.